 RIVERVIEW: Located on the shore of the South Saskatchewan River in Outlook Saskatchewan, sits the 9 hole Riverview Golf Course.
 The grass greens are groomed regularly.
 Visit Riverview

-HARBOR GOLF COURSE: Feast your eyes on the panoramic view of miles of sandy beaches, the lake, the sailboats and our spectacular golf course!
-Visit Harbor Golf Course
+HARBOR GOLF CLUB: Feast your eyes on the panoramic view of miles of sandy beaches, the lake, the sailboats and our spectacular golf course!
+Visit Harbor Golf Club

 HOUSEBOAT TOURS IN THE AREA